Counseling Education

 The City of Pawtucket has been supportive of the arts community since 1975.
 On September 2, 1977, the Beach Boys performed a concert at Narragansett Park attended by 40,000 people, the largest concert audience in Rhode Island history.
 In 2017, music historians Al Gomes and Connie Watrous of Big Noise were successful in getting the street where the concert stage stood (the corner of 511 Narragansett Park Drive) officially renamed as "Beach Boys Way".

 In January 1999, Herb Weiss, of the Planning Department, was hired to oversee the city's newly created Arts District.
 Through the support of then Mayor James E. Doyle and Planning Department Michael Cassidy, Weiss brought significant recognition for Pawtucket-Arts oriented development strategy.
 Mayor Doyle and Weiss hired researcher Ann Galligan, of Northeastern University, to create an arts and cultural plan.
-Over the years Pawtucket has become known[by whom?] as a center for arts and culture.
+Over the years Pawtucket has become a center for arts and culture.

 Several experimental/indie rock bands have recorded albums at Machines with Magnets, a recording studio and art gallery in Downtown Pawtucket.
 Bands that have performed or recorded here include Battles, Lightning Bolt, Brown Bird, and Fang Island.